-Judge Orders Prosecution Of Three Channels Television Staff
+Judge orders prosecution of three Channels Television staff

 “It is clear that the statement of the programme was aired outside the court not within the court therefore I have no jurisdiction to determine whether the statements are prejudicial to this court,” the judge said.

-Okon Abang further added that though he has no jurisdiction to declare that the statement made by the three persons representing channels constituted prejudicial discussion, however he has the jurisdiction to refer this matter to the body that can determine such.
+Mr Abang said though he has no jurisdiction to declare that the statement made by the three persons representing channels constituted prejudicial discussion, ” I have jurisdiction to refer this matter to the body that can determine such.”

-With this, he referred the matter to the disciplinary committee of the Nigeria Bar Association, and also directed that the prosecution (EFCC) file copies of compliance to the judgement within 30 days.
+The judge then ordered that the matter be referred to the disciplinary committee of the Nigeria Bar Association.
+He also directed that the prosecution (EFCC) file copies of compliance to the judgement within 30 days.

-It is also expected that the prosecution will comply with is the arraignment of the three journalists, along with Mr Nwosu in a court of law.
+Part of what the prosecution is expected to comply with is the arraignment of the three journalists along with Mr Nwosu in a court of law.

+The judge said the case should be instituted by the office of the Attorney General of the Federation, Abubakar Malami.

 Click Here to Comment on this Article